cubewebsites/Cube-Category-Featured-Products/README.markdown

-#Magento Category Featured Products Widget
+#Cube Category Featured Products Widget
-Magento Category Featured Products is a widget/block which lets you show featured products with the option to group by category
+Cube Category Featured Products is a widget/block which lets you show featured products with the option to group by category

 ##Requirements
 * Magento 1.6.0.0